 Fifth Step: Get involved in the Fellowship.

 There are many activities and programs that can help you apply the teachings to a social context and interact with others who are also following the path.
 Getting involved means helping the Fellowship fulfill its mission of healing suffering and sharing the Buddhist teachings with our local community and the world.
 You can become part of our movement in building new communities, and widening its spiritual culture with inspired people who have already heeded the call of Boundless Compassion.
 There is also a social aspect of getting involved with the Fellowship like attending social gatherings, cultural events, fundraisers, and field trips.
 If you still have not yet become a supporting member, this is a good time to do so in order to directly help out the Fellowship realize its mission.
-Visit our Programs tab for available activities and programs or ask our founding teacher, Senpai Daishin, how you can get involved.
-In addition, you can visit our Membership page here to become a supporting member
+During a Practice & Talk Meeting, ask our founding teacher, Senpai Daishin, how you can get involved.
+In addition, you can visit our About Supporting Membership web page here.

 Sixth Step: Bring your family and friends.